KuhlTime/bachelor-thesis/content/02_fundamentals.md

 ### Hazard Assessment

-For every confined space the employer has to produce a detailed hazard report.
+For every confined space the assigned qualified person has to produce a detailed hazard report.
 The report has to include the following information @canadiandepartmentofjustice_2022_sor86304 (11.03) @govermentofcanada_2021_confined:

 <!-- TODO: Reorder list -->
 - The date at which the report was created.